 Joe Pool Lake

-You will find Joe Pool Lake located about 30 minutes southwest of the city center in the town of Cedar Hill, but still part of the Dallas-Fort Worth metroplex.
+Joe Pool Lake is located about 30 minutes southwest of the city center in Cedar Hill, which is still part of the Dallas-Fort Worth metroplex.

-Joe Pool Lake originated for the residents in the area, but has quickly grown to be one of the premier lakes in North Texas.
-That can be contributed to the fabulous park land that surround the 7,500-acre lake.
+Joe Pool Lake originated for the area’s residents but has quickly grown to be one of the premier lakes in North Texas.

-On the eastern shore of the lake you will find Cedar Hill State Park.
+You will find Cedar Hill State Park on the lake’s eastern shore.
 If you want to enjoy a weekend in nature, then Cedar Hill State Park is the place for you.

 The northwest side of the lake is home to Lynn Creek State Park.

-Lynn Creek is another of the Texas parks that allows guests to enjoy the amenities of the park for a per car fee.
-The amenities here include volleyball courts, baseball fields, boat ramps, and a swimming beach.
+Lynn Creek is another Texas park that charges guests a per-car fee to enjoy its amenities.
+These include volleyball courts, baseball fields, boat ramps, and a swimming beach.

-Of course all of the parks offer lake access to enjoy some fun recreational activities.
+Of course, all the parks offer lake access to fun recreational activities.

 Read Next: 12 Lakes in Austin That You Will Love